 Encompass maintains a master loan warehouse agreement with a bank whereby Encompass borrows funds to finance the origination or purchase of eligible loans.
-Interest on funds borrowed is equal to the greater of the 30-Day Secured Overnight Financing Rate (SOFR) rate plus 2.625% or 5.00%.
-The agreement expires in September 2023.
-The maximum funding available under these loans at June 30, 2023 was \$7.5 million and December 31, 2022 was \$15.0 million.
-At June 30, 2023 and December 31, 2022, the outstanding balance on this warehouse line was approximately \$2.6 million and \$1.7 million, respectively.
-As of June 30, 2023, Encompass was in compliance with the debt covenants under this facility.
+Interest on funds borrowed is equal to the greater of 5.00% or the 30-Day Secured Overnight Financing Rate (SOFR) plus 2.625%.
+The agreement expires in July 2024.
+The maximum funding available under these loans at September 30, 2023 was \$7.5 million and December 31, 2022 was \$15.0 million.
+At September 30, 2023 and December 31, 2022, the outstanding balance on this warehouse line was approximately \$4.5 million and \$1.7 million, respectively.
+As of September 30, 2023, Encompass was in compliance with the debt covenants under this facility.

 Encompass maintains a mortgage participation purchase agreement with a bank whereby Encompass borrows funds to finance the origination or purchase of eligible loans.
-Interest on funds borrowed is equal to the greater of the 1 month Term SOFR Reference Rate (SOFR) Rate plus 2.11% or 3.61%.
+Interest on funds borrowed is equal to the greater of 3.61% or the 1-month Term SOFR plus 2.11%.
 The agreement expires in December 2023.
-The maximum funding available under these loans at June 30, 2023 was \$7.5 million and December 31, 2022 was \$25.0 million.
-At June 30, 2023 and December 31, 2022, the outstanding balance on this warehouse line was approximately \$2.4 million and \$0.8 million, respectively.
-As of June 30, 2023, Encompass was in compliance with the debt covenants under this facility.
+The maximum funding available under these loans at September 30, 2023 was \$7.5 million and December 31, 2022 was \$25.0 million.
+At September 30, 2023 and December 31, 2022, the outstanding balance on this warehouse line was approximately \$2.4 million and \$0.8 million, respectively.
+As of September 30, 2023, Encompass was not in compliance with certain of these debt covenants under this facility related to earnings, but it has received a waiver.